flatironinstitute/FMM3D/README.md

 kernels

 This codebase is a set of libraries to compute
-N-body interactions for Laplace, and Helmholtz kernels, to a specified precision, in three dimensions, on a multi-core shared-memory machine.
+N-body interactions governed by the Laplace and Helmholtz equations, to a specified precision, in three dimensions, on a multi-core shared-memory machine.

 Please see the [online documentation](https://fmm3d.readthedocs.io),